antonkharenko/booklib/readme.md

 * Dropwizard
 * Spring
 * MongoDB

+See also [booklib-client](https://github.com/antonkharenko/booklib-client) repository for frontend application.

 ## How to run? ##

+1. Make sure you have MongoDB running locally and available on the port 27017.
-1. Clean and build your application (app_root_directory> mvn clean install)
+2. Clean and build your application (app_root_directory> mvn clean install).
-2. java -jar target\booklib-1.0-SNAPSHOT.jar server booklib.yml
+3. Run command: java -jar target\booklib-1.0-SNAPSHOT.jar server booklib.yml

 ## API Reference ##